Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ### iOS extensions

 The SDK allows for tracking in iOS extensions.
-To set up tracking in iOS extensions, you should follow the same setup instructions but initialize the SDK in your extension's `viewDidLoad` method instead from `application:didFinishLaunchingWithOptions:`.
+To set up tracking in iOS extensions, follow the same setup instructions but initialize the SDK in your extension's `viewDidLoad` method instead from `application:didFinishLaunchingWithOptions:`.

-There are a couple of things to note:
+There are a few things to note:

 - The `viewDidLoad` method gets called every time your extension is opened.
 This means that the SDK's `initializeApiKey` method gets called every single time.
 However, this is okay because it safely ignores calls after the first one.
 You can protect the initialization with something like a `dispatch_once` block.
 - Amplitude's sessions are defined for an app use case.
 Depending on your expected extension use case, you might not want to enable `trackingSessionEvents`, or you may want to extend the `minTimeBetweenSessionsMillis` to be longer than five minutes.
 You should experiment with these two settings to get your desired session definition.
-- You may want to decrease `eventUploadPeriodSeconds` to something shorter than 30 seconds to upload events at shorter intervals if you don't expect users to keep your extension open that long.
+- If you don't expect users to keep your extension open long, you can decrease `eventUploadPeriodSeconds` to something shorter than 30 seconds to upload events at shorter intervals.
 You can also manually call `[[Amplitude instance] uploadEvents];` to manually force an upload.
     Here is a simple [demo application](https://github.com/amplitude/iOS-Extension-Demo) showing how to instrument the iOS SDK in an extension.

 ### App Clips